Finding Freedom through Boundaries

 For most of my life, I thought boundaries were about teaching people how to treat me.
-I thought it was the whole “I’ll show you where my line is, and you’d better not cross it” kind of thing.
-As a lifelong people-pleaser I rarely set them at all anyway.
-I thought “boundaries” were for “bitches” and didn’t want to be one of those.
-By not setting any boundaries, I ended up holding on to resentment and frustration (ironically, feeling pretty “bitchy” towards people) which wasn’t fair to me or others.
-Because what I was really doing was trying to control other people (again - pretty bitchy).
-And if you’ve ever tried to control other people either by speaking up or getting bitchy on the inside and seething, you know how well that works out.
+I thought it was some version of “I’ll show you where my line is, and you’d better not cross it.”
+Although as a lifelong people-pleaser I rarely thought about boundaries and had few of them.
+By not setting any boundaries, I ended up exhausted and holding on to resentment and frustration.
+The resentment would seep out through my body language and silence which wasn’t fair to me or others.
+Because what I was really doing was trying to control other people’s behaviour.
+And if you’ve ever tried to control someone else, you know how well that works out.
 Spoiler: not well.
 For anyone involved.

 Here’s the thing that flipped everything for me: boundaries are about ME.
 Only me.
 Period.

 Boundaries in Real Life (a.k.a.
-Shopping and Coffee)
+Dryer lint and Coffee)

-An example of one of my boundaries is shopping at local retailers whenever possible.
-Not because I’m morally superior (trust me, I’ve ordered emergency items off Amazon at 11 p.m.), but because my values are about community, fair treatment, and supporting living wages.
-Shopping local aligns me more closely with those values.
+One of my internal boundaries is shopping at local retailers whenever possible.
+Not because I’m morally superior (trust me, I’ve ordered the odd emergency item from Amazon at 11 p.m.), but because my values are about community, fair treatment, and supporting living wages.
+Shopping local feels like a better match with those values.
 That’s a boundary.

 Another example?
 My friend “Jane” set a boundary around her mornings.
-She realized she was starting every day in chaos because she answered multiple overnight texts from her mom when she woke up at 6:30 a.m.
-Jane finds values calm, and having a calm morning supports her ability to function at work and as a mom.
+She realized she was starting every day in chaos because she answered multiple overnight texts from her mom when she woke up at 6:30.
+Jane has a high-pressure job and finds that having a calm start supports her ability to function at work and as a mom.
 Jane decided her boundary is: no phone before 8:00 a.m.
 Period.
 Her mom can text all she wants, but Jane doesn’t engage until she’s ready.
 That’s a boundary rooted in her values, not a rule for her mom.

 The Shift